the transition to digital journalism

 On the other hand, Slate reports big success with its podcasts, but in number of listeners and advertisers.
 Slate attributes the success to emphasizing opinion and personality in the podcasts and focusing them more on niche topics.

-Audio podcasts also are important as a way to provide content for people on mobile devices.
+Audio podcasts also can be valuable as a way to provide content for mobile devices that are increasingly in use.